 CloudPlatform supports snapshots of disk volumes.
 Snapshots are a point-in-time capture of virtual machine disks.
 Memory and CPU states are not captured.
-If you are using the Oracle VM hypervisor, you can not take snapshots, since OVM does not support them.

-Snapshots may be taken for volumes, including both root and data disks (except when the Oracle VM hypervisor is used, which does not support snapshots).
+Snapshots may be taken for volumes, including both root and data disks.
 The administrator places a limit on the number of stored snapshots per user.
 Users can create new volumes from the snapshot for recovery of particular files and they can create templates from snapshots to boot from a restored disk.